charliecalvert/CloudNotes/Prog270/Week07.md

 Further details on this test will follow.
 This is just enough to let you understand what will be expected of you.

+###Midterm Part II

+There will be a quiz in which you will be expected to answer some questions about Android.
+You will be able to answer the questions by using your Android X86 emulator.

+I will post a link to the quiz when it is ready.